Verse of the Day: Proverbs 3:5

 The wise hear them and grow in wisdom; those with understanding gain guidance.

-Solomon asked God to give him wisdom and understanding and it pleased the Lord, so He gave him wisdom and understanding beyond measure.
-The Book of Proverbs was written to guide people in how they should live their lives.
-Some say the Book of Proverbs doesn’t apply to today’s times, but it is as relevant now as it was then because God’s word is the same yesterday, today and forever.
-Learning is a life-long journey, even the wise can gain wisdom.
+Solomon, the king of Israel, asked God to give him wisdom and understanding and it pleased the Lord, so he gave him wisdom and understanding beyond measure.
+The Book of Proverbs was written to guide people, not just the young, but all people in what is right, just and fair.
+Some say the Book of Proverbs doesn’t apply to today’s times, but it is as relevant now as it was then because God’s Word is the same yesterday, today and forever.
+Learning is a life-long journey, even the wise can still grow in knowledge and wisdom.

 Verse of the Day: Proverbs 13:20